The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Vertical structure and outflows

-During the evolution of CRMHD and CRMHD-low we see coherently sustained outflows both in the center and further out in the disk, evident from the different radial bins portrayed in Figure \ref{fig:outflows}.
-To further visualize this we plot a radial profile of the mass outflow rate in the CRMHD run in Figure \ref{fig:outflows_rad}.
-Averaged over $t=0.5-2.0$ Gyr we show the SFR and the mass outflow rate (averaged over every tenth snapshot in the time interval), as well as the averaged gas scale height.
+During the evolution of CRMHD and CRMHD-low, we see coherently sustained outflows both in the center and further out in the disk, evident from the different radial bins portrayed in Figure \ref{fig:outflows}.
+To further visualize this, we show a radial profile of the mass outflow rate in the CRMHD run in Figure \ref{fig:outflows_rad}, together with the SFR and the average scale height.
+The quantities are averaged over the time interval $t=0.5-2.0$, using every tenth snapshot.
 The outflow rate peaks at around $r=9$ kpc, close to the solar circle, but is distributed smoothly over the entire disk.

-We also investigate the outflows in CRMHD and CRMHD-low in terms of mass- and energy-loading, which is depicted as functions of time in the lower panels of Figure \ref{fig:outflows}.
-The mass loading factor $\eta_M$ is a way to quantify the efficiency of stellar feedback in launching outflows, and is defined as $\eta_M=\dot{M}/\rm SFR$, where we average the SFR over 10 Myr periods.
+We also investigated the outflows in CRMHD and CRMHD-low in terms of mass- and energy-loading, which is depicted as functions of time in the lower panels of Figure \ref{fig:outflows}.
+The mass-loading factor, $\eta_M$, is a way to quantify the efficiency of stellar feedback in launching outflows, and is defined as $\eta_M=\dot{M}/\rm SFR$, where we average the SFR over 10 Myr periods.

-We find average mass loading factors of $\sim$0.18 and $\sim$0.25 in the CRMHD and CRMHD-low simulations respectively.
-As we do not expect strong outflows in Milky Way-like galaxies this is not surprising, see Section \ref{sec:discussion} for further comparison with numerical and observational work on outflows in Milky Way-like galaxies.
+We find average mass-loading factors of $\sim$0.18 and $\sim$0.25 in the CRMHD and CRMHD-low simulations, respectively.
+As we did not expect to see any strong outflows in Milky Way-like galaxies, this is not surprising (see Section \ref{sec:discussion} for further comparison with numerical and observational work on outflows in Milky Way-like galaxies).
 The differences between CRMHD and CRMHD-low are subtle and depend on the evolutionary stage of the simulation.
-In Figure~\ref{fig:mass-loading-Bfield-CGM} we highlight the time evolution of the mass loading factor for the two CR models.
-The simulation with weak initial magnetic field (CRMHD-low, circles) does not provide a resistance in the CGM, which leads to fast and powerful outflows at early times with mass loading factors of order 10.
-After a simulation time of $\sim1\,\mathrm{Gyr}$ the field in the CGM has reached comparable strengths for both models and $\eta_M$ converges to similar values of order $0.2$.
-At late times the outflows stall and locally even start falling back onto the disk.
+In Figure~\ref{fig:mass-loading-Bfield-CGM}, we highlight the time evolution of the mass-loading factor for the two CR models.
+The simulation with weak initial magnetic field (CRMHD-low, circles) does not provide any resistance in the CGM, which leads to fast and powerful outflows at early times with mass-loading factors on the order of 10.
+After a simulation time of $\sim1\,\mathrm{Gyr,}$ the field in the CGM has reached comparable strengths for both models and $\eta_M$ converges to similar values of order $0.2$.
+At late times, the outflows stall and locally even start falling back onto the disk.
 At this point both simulations have comparable field strengths of 0.7 (CRMHD-low) and 1 $\mu\mathrm{G}$ (CRMHD) at the measurement height of $5\,\mathrm{kpc}$.